Home Buying 101: Home Affordability Better Now than 1985-2000

 We’ve all heard that interest rates are rising, and economists anticipate that rates will hover around 5% by year’s end.
 So, what does this mean for home affordability?
 The percentage of income needed for a mortgage payment will rise, but homes will still be affordable.
 Interest rates would have to climb to about 6% before the average priced home becomes less affordable than it was historically!

 Locally, mortgages are also far more affordable than both historic and current rent averages.
 Zillow’s report compared housing and rent affordability for dozens of major metros across the U.S., including many of the Florida markets in which Highland Homes builds.
-In all of Highland Homes' Florida markets, current mortgage affordability is better than the historic average, as well as far more affordable that the share of income spent on average rent in the area.
+In all of Highland Homes' Florida markets, current mortgage affordability is better than the historic average, as well as far more affordable than the share of income spent on average rent in the area.

 Owners of homes in Lakeland pay an average of just 16.9% of their income on their mortgage.
 This is the lowest of all the Florida real estate markets where Highland Homes builds (of those included in Zillow report).
 In comparison, renters use a whopping 30.6% of their income on housing costs.
 The current mortgage affordability in Lakeland is 0.3% better than the historic average, while rent is 4.5% more expensive than it was in 1985-2000.